Associate, Garfunkel Wild

 “When interviewing for post-graduate jobs, hiring attorneys were impressed by my co-op experiences,” she notes.
 “I’d worked for a federal district judge, a prominent New Jersey law firm, and a major labor union and an important civil rights organization.
 These opportunities allowed me to easily acclimate to working full time for a firm.”

-Okechi now works for one of her co-op employers: Porzio, Bromberg & Newman in Morristown, New Jersey.
-“Part of my practice includes representing school districts throughout Northern New Jersey.
-Having worked at the Massachusetts Teachers Association, I believe I bring a deeper understanding and a varied perspective to the table when counseling our clients through the issues.”
+Okechi’s first post-law school position was with one of her co-op employers: Porzio, Bromberg & Newman in Morristown, New Jersey.
+“Part of my practice included representing school districts throughout Northern New Jersey.
+Having worked at the Massachusetts Teachers Association, I was able to bring a deeper understanding and a varied perspective to the table when counseling our clients through the issues.”

 Under the supervision of the Honorable Jerome Simandle, Okechi conducted legal research and drafted opinions regarding civil and criminal matters.
 Okechi also observed court proceedings and gained incite on different lawyering styles.